chilbert/learn-sinatra-project/README.md

-#Learn Sinatra Project - Cellr
+#Cellr

-### A basic CRUD app to keep up with essentials in your wine cellar.
+A basic web app to keep up with essentials in your wine cellar.
 Track wineries, grape varieties, vintages and bottle count!

+To use this app, just clone, run `rake db:migrate` and then run `shotgun`.